Laurel-Jasper/3-Column-Card-Component/roadmap.md

 ## Button Design
 1: Center/bottom - done
-2: Rounded button
+2: Rounded button -done
-3: Set how big it is
+3: Set how big it is - done
-4: Set specific colors
+4: Set specific colors - done
-5: Set active
+5: Set active - done

 ## Logo Design
-1: make sure the logo is the top left of the the
+1: make sure the logo is the top left of the the - done

 ## Flexbox